 Sub-Programme Purpose Financial and Supply To serve all business units in SAHPRA, the senior management team, and the Board by maintaining an efficient, effective and transparent system of Chain Management financial and risk management that complies with the applicable legislation.
 Governance and To provide support services, ensure compliance with relevant legislation, and achieve an unqualified audit outcome by ensuring continuous management Compliance practices in compliance with standard operating procedures (SOPs) and systems within SAHPRA.
 Furthermore, to review existing operational processes and recommend new or changed processes and work methods to ensure optimal organisational effectiveness and to measure and monitor the Authority's performance.
-Information Technology To develop and implement an ICT-integrated governance framework by focusing on the business continuity plan and supporting the needs and and Communication requirements of end users.
+ICT To develop and implement an ICT-integrated governance framework by focusing on the business continuity plan and supporting the needs and requirements of end users.
 Furthermore, to manage public relations, information and communication services to ensure proper management and dissemination of information to internal and external stakeholders, and to ensure a seamless, harmonious operational platform by building strong and sustainable relationships with all stakeholders.
-Human Resource To provide HR and organisational development systems and solutions that meet the needs of the organisation and support the achievement of the Management Authority's strategic objectives.
+HR Management To provide HR and organisational development systems and solutions that meet the needs of the organisation and support the achievement of the Authority's strategic objectives.

-OUTCOMES OUTPUTS OUTPUT AUDITE AUDITED/ACTUAL PERFORMANCE FORMANCE ESTIMATED NO. MEDIUM-TERM MEDIUM-TERM EXPENDITURE FRAMEWORK TARGETS EWORK TARGETS INDICATORS 2019/20 2020/21 2021/22 PERFORMANCE 2022/23 !
-2023/24 2024/25 2025/26 Effective compliance, financial and performance management (1) Attain and maintain an unqualified overall Auditor-General Audit outcome on the previous year's performance Unqualified audit opinion obtained on the annual financial statements Qualified audit opinion obtained for the 2019/20 financial year Qualified audit opinion obtained for the 2020/21 financial year Qualified audit opinion obtained (2020/21 financial year) Unqualified audit opinion obtained for the 2021/22 financial year 11.1 Unqualified audit opinion obtained for the 2022/23 financial year Clean audit opinion obtained for the 2023/24 financial year Clean audit opinion obtained for the 2024/25 financial year Financial sustainability achieved (2) Liquidity ratio of ≥ 1 Current assets ≥ than current liabilities 1 1.2 Current ratio of 1≥1 maintained Current ratio of 1≥1 maintained Current ratio of 1≥1 maintained Responsive to stakeholder needs (3) Survey Progress report on the implementation plan produced Material developed and disseminated disseponses and report to be reviewed in Q1 2020 SAHPRA obtained a 68% positive rating for its effectiveness and efficiency, as rated by private and public direct users of SAHPRA's 67% prioritised recommendations from the survey implemented Out of 3 prioritised recommendations from the survey, the following 2 (67%) were 60% accepted recommendations from the 2022/23 stakeholder perception survey implemented 1.3 Progress report on the implementation plan from the 2023/24 stakeholder perception survey submitted to the Executive Committee Customer Relationship Management (CRM) system fully implemented All recommendations from the 2023/24 stakeholder perception survey implemented
+OUTCOMES AUD ITED/ACTUAL PERFO RMANCE ESTIMATED NO. MEDIUM-TERM EXPENDITURE FRAMEV VORK TARGETS INDICATORS 2020/21 2021/22 2022/23 PERFORMANCE 2023/24 2024/25 2025/26 2026/27 Effective compliance, financial and performance management (1) Attain and maintain an unqualified overall Auditor-General Audit outcome on the previous year's performance Unqualified audit opinion obtained on the annual financial statements Qualified audit opinion obtained for the 2020/21 financial year Qualified audit opinion obtained (2020/21 financial year) Unqualified audit opinion obtained for 2021/22 financial year Unqualified audit opinion obtained for the 2022/23 financial year 1.1 Unqualified audit opinion obtained for the 2023/24 financial year Clean audit opinion obtained for the 2024/25 financial year Clean audit opinion obtained for the 2025/26 financial year Financial sustainability achieved (2) Liquidity ratio of ≥ 1 Current assets ≥ than current liabilities - - - Current ratio of 1≥1 maintained 1.2 Current ratio of 1:1 maintained Current ratio of 1≥1 maintained Current ratio of 1≥1 maintained Responsive to stakeholder needs (3) Survey conducted Stakeholder survey conducted SAHPRA obtained a 68% positive rating for its effectiveness and efficiency, as rated by private and public direct users of SAHPRA's 67% prioritised recommendation s from the survey implemented Out of 3 prioritised recommendation s 60% accepted recommendation s from the 2020/21 stakeholder perception survey implemented Out of 5 accepted recommendation s from the 2023/24 stakeholder perception survey conducted 1.3 Progress report on implementation of 60% Recommendation s of the conducted 2023/24 stakeholder perception survey 2025/26 stakeholder perception survey conducted Progress report on implementation of at least 5 recommendatio ns of the conducted 2025/26 stakeholder perception